 Minimize the need to quantify, calculate, and track estimates of acreage and activities for applicants and the Service to reduce administrative requirements.
 Many of the industry partners that may consider enrollment in this Agreement manage large networks of owned lands and easements, which can make such requirements difficult or prohibitive to implement.
 This Agreement is voluntary.
 The more difficult it becomes to implement (either for the Partners or the Service), the less likely Partners will be to enroll.

-Maximize potential participation in the CCAA/CCA and thereby increase the overall contribution of voluntary conservation to the species.
+Maximize potential participation in the Agreement and thereby increase the overall contribution of voluntary conservation to the species.

 Adoption Rates Proposed

-Adoption rates recommended within this CCAA/CCA were developed with consideration of a combination of the rates presented in “All Hands on Deck” (Thogmartin et al. 2017) as well as industry-elicited adoption rates developed in conjunction with the CCAA/CCA.
+Adoption rates recommended within this Agreement were developed with consideration of a combination of the rates presented in “All Hands on Deck” (Thogmartin et al. 2017) as well as industry-elicited adoption rates developed in conjunction with the Agreement.
 As noted, Thogmartin et al. (2017) presents published adoption rates expected to achieve conservation benefit needed for monarch habitat improvement.
 Several rates were developed for sector-specific rights-of-way and considered the likelihood of conservation success due to biological factors, and the feasibility/practicality of sectors implementing the management actions.
 Adoption rates within Thogmartin et al. (2017) generally range from 5 to 20 percent depending on the land use or sector type.
 Using these adoption rates, AHOD estimated that roughly 11.2 million acres across the Upper Midwest of the U.S. could be managed in rights-of-way for monarchs (see Thogmartin et al. 2017; Supplemental Table S3.2).

 Adoption rates required by Partners under this Agreement were developed through consideration of the elicited information described and the four objectives in Section 6.2.1.
 Preliminary adoption rates elicited for the different sectors were developed using a structured series of questions intended to help participants consider potential adoption rates for proposed conservation measures in a consistent and standardized manner.
 Responses were received from 17 of 24 potential CCAA/CCA applicants including representatives from four (4) sectors as follows: four (4) from gas/electric transmission, two (2) from gas/electric distribution, four (4) from electric generation (including conventional sources such as coal and nuclear, and renewables such as solar), and seven (7) from state highway managers (DOTs).
 Results from the elicited adoption rates were compared against estimates also elicited from industry organizations regarding expected levels of incidental take for those same lands.
 The proposed adoption rates recommended are equal to the minimum preliminary adoption rate elicited from that sector, plus the maximum annual expected permanent loss of habitat provided by those same sector.
 The adoption rate reflects the practical conservation commitment expected on an annual basis, plus the maximum amount habitat estimated to be potentially lost due to maintenance and modernization on an annual basis.
 In accounting for both what industry believes is a practical contribution for conservation based on industry-specific opportunities and constraints, plus accounting for permanent losses, the adoption rate is intended to provide a net benefit to monarchs despite estimated percent habitat loss.
 The sum of both estimates equals the adoption rate for those specific sector types, or: